Westminster Higher Education Forum

 • future readiness: preparing institutions for ongoing AI advancements - developing agile strategies - anticipating future challenges and opportunities

-All delegates will be able to contribute, alongside key policy officials, to the output of the conference, which will be shared with parliamentary, ministerial, departmental and regulatory offices.
+All delegates were able to contribute, alongside key policy officials, to the output of the conference, which will be shared with parliamentary, ministerial, departmental and regulatory offices.
 This includes the full proceedings and additional articles submitted by delegates.
+As well as key stakeholders, those that attended include officials from DFHERIS, ROI; Education Scotland; and DAERA, NI.

 This on-demand pack includes